rahultrada/Find_Pupil_Centroid/README.md

 4. `sample.mkv` - The video file used to develop, and to run, the algorithm on

 Executing the file `pupil_detection.py` runs the algorithm on the `sample.mkv` video file provided with this repo, and will output the frames showing the estimated pupil centroid in a window titled 'Region of interest'.
 The controls of the frame are as follows: press key `p` to pause and resume the frame, and while the frames are running, press key `q` to quit.
 If you don't quit manually, the frame will close itself automatically at the end of the video.
-Also note that there is an overlay in the top left of the video displaying the current frame number, and the fps.
+Also note that there is an overlay in the top left of the video displaying the current frame number, and the frames per second.